MartinYan623/CS5242-Neural-Networks-and-Deep-Learning/README.md

-This is all my assignments of the module CS5242 and there are one warm up and three assignments.
+These are all my assignments of the module CS5242 and there are one warm up and three assignments.

 Warm up task is not graded, for another three assignment, and each one is 8% of full mark.